tmehnert/complate-cpp/README.md

 ## Getting started

 ### Usage

+For a detailed description how to use this library checkout out the [User Guide](USER_GUIDE.md).

 You can choose between two rendering engines, depending on your needs.
 [QuickJS](https://bellard.org/quickjs/) which is bundled and smaller or [V8](https://v8.dev/) which is faster, but needs the V8 library to be installed.